AhmedShaykh/Docker/README.md

-# Applications Deploy In Docker!
+# Application Deploy In Docker!